nefastosaturo/WS-DeepSpeech/README.md

 ```

 ## Run
+First, set up the correct `INPUT_SAMPLE_RATE` in `appConfig` according to the audio file that will be streamed to the server.

-if you want to use the Dockerfile just run:
+Then, if you want to use the Dockerfile just run:

 ```shell
 $ docker build -t deepspeech .